Of course, public service in the field of Criminal Justice and Law is much bigger than just being a police officer—even in the movies.

 According to Payscale.com, the average salaries for people in law enforcement vary widely based on the employer and the level of responsibility.
 An FBI Agent can make upwards of $60,000 while a Correctional Officer will probably make around $35,000 a year.

-For those looking for total flexibility, College Choice has published a list of the Best Online Bachelor’s Degrees in Criminal Justice.
-Looking for an advanced degree in Criminal Justice?
-We’ve also ranked the Best Online Master’s in Criminal Justice Degrees.
+For those looking for total flexibility, College Choice has published a list of the Best Online Bachelor’s Degrees in Criminal Justice and the Best Online Master’s in Criminal Justice Degrees.

 If affordability is a top factor for you, we’ve put together a list of the Most Affordable Online Criminal Justice Degrees.
 College Choice also published a list of the Most Affordable Online Master’s in Criminal Justice Degrees.